 - Movement of a train through a track switch left in the wrong position

-BNSF is investing $2 billion to complete installation of PTC infrastructure on all required subdivisions and has trained 21,000+ employees to operate and maintain PTC.
+BNSF has completed the installation of PTC infrastructure on all required subdivisions and has trained 21,000+ employees to operate and maintain PTC.
 To learn more about BNSF’s implementation of PTC, click here.